Praseodymium

-Praseodymium is a chemical element with the symbol Pr and the atomic number 59.
-It is the third member of the lanthanide series and is considered to be one of the rare-earth metals.
+Praseodymium is a chemical element; it has symbol Pr and atomic number 59.
+It is the third member of the lanthanide series and is considered one of the rare-earth metals.
 It is a soft, silvery, malleable and ductile metal, valued for its magnetic, electrical, chemical, and optical properties.
 It is too reactive to be found in native form, and pure praseodymium metal slowly develops a green oxide coating when exposed to air.

 Praseodymium always occurs naturally together with the other rare-earth metals.
 It is the sixth-most abundant rare-earth element and fourth-most abundant lanthanide, making up 9.1 parts per million of the Earth's crust, an abundance similar to that of boron.
 In 1841, Swedish chemist Carl Gustav Mosander extracted a rare-earth oxide residue he called didymium from a residue he called "lanthana", in turn separated from cerium salts.
-In 1885, the Austrian chemist Baron Carl Auer von Welsbach separated didymium into two elements that gave salts of different colours, which he named praseodymium and neodymium.
+In 1885, the Austrian chemist Carl Auer von Welsbach separated didymium into two elements that gave salts of different colours, which he named praseodymium and neodymium.
 The name praseodymium comes from the Ancient Greek πράσινος (prasinos), meaning 'leek-green', and δίδυμος (didymos) 'twin'.

-Like most rare-earth elements, praseodymium most readily forms the +3 oxidation state, which is the only stable state in aqueous solution, although the +4 oxidation state is known in some solid compounds and, uniquely among the lanthanides, the +5 oxidation state is attainable in matrix-isolation conditions.
+Like most rare-earth elements, praseodymium most readily forms the +3 oxidation state, which is the only stable state in aqueous solution, although the +4 oxidation state is known in some solid compounds and, uniquely among the lanthanides, the +5 oxidation state is attainable at low temperatures.
 The 0, +1, and +2 oxidation states are rarely found.
 Aqueous praseodymium ions are yellowish-green, and similarly, praseodymium results in various shades of yellow-green when incorporated into glasses.
 Many of praseodymium's industrial uses involve its ability to filter yellow light from light sources.